-Sources and Uses of Cash in Fiscal 2009.
-During fiscal 2009, net cash provided by operations was \$21.7 million.
-The primary sources of cash from operations include net income of \$7.8 million, an increase in deferred rent of \$2.1 million, share-based compensation expense of \$6.8 million, a decrease in deferred income taxes of \$7.0 million, depreciation and amortization expense of \$7.8 million, and decreases in unbilled services of \$7.7 million and accounts receivable of \$10.3 million due to a decrease in revenue.
-The sources of cash in operations were offset by increases in prepaid expenses and other assets of \$4.7 million and a decrease in accounts payable, accrued expenses, and other liabilities of \$23.3 million.
-The decrease in accounts payable, accrued expenses, and other liabilities is due to the payment of fiscal 2008 bonuses totaling approximately \$44.7 million, offset by current year compensation-related accruals yet to be paid.
+Sources and Uses of Cash in Fiscal 2010.
+During fiscal 2010, net cash provided by operations was \$13.6 million.
+The primary sources of cash from operations include net income of \$2.0 million, share-based compensation expense of \$6.6 million, depreciation and amortization expense of \$5.7 million, deferred income taxes of \$3.3 million, and a decrease in prepaid expenses of \$7.3 million.
+These sources of cash in operations were offset by an increase in unbilled services of \$7.1 million due to an increase in DSOs, and a decrease in accounts payable, accrued expenses, and other liabilities of \$5.5 million due to a decrease in compensation related accruals and a decrease in NeuCo's deferred revenue.